gboaviagem/phd-thesis/README.md

 git pull overleaf master --allow-unrelated-histories
 ```

-Since the main branch in Overlear if `master`, the push will go a bit differently, in the first time:
+Since the main branch in Overlear if `master`, the push will go a bit differently:
 ```sh
 git push -u overleaf main:master
 ```